 The MuddyWater attacks are primarily against Middle Eastern nations.
 However, we have also observed attacks against surrounding nations and beyond, including targets in India and the USA.
 MuddyWater attacks are characterized by the use of a slowly evolving PowerShell-based first stage backdoor we call "POWERSTATS".
 Despite broad scrutiny and reports on MuddyWater attacks, the activity continues with only incremental changes to the tools and techniques.

-https://researchcenter.paloaltonetworks.com/2017/11/unit42-muddying-the-water-targeted-attacks-in-the-middle-east/ threat-actor-tools is an enumeration of tools used by adversaries.
-The list includes malware but also common software regularly used by the adversaries..
+https://researchcenter.paloaltonetworks.com/2017/11/unit42-muddying-the-water-targeted-attacks-in-the-middle-east/ potential interest from the MoneyTaker group.